oracle-livelabs/adb/adb-prometheus/create-schema-and-package/create-schema-and-package.md

     GRANT ALL ON ACD_V$WAITCLASSMETRIC TO prom_exporter;
     ```

-    > **Note:** Autonomous AI Database enforces password complexity — use a minimum of 12 characters with uppercase, lowercase, digit, and special character.

-    > **Autonomous AI Database Note:** The `ACD_V$` views are cross-container views specific to Autonomous AI Database.
+    **Note:** The `ACD_V$` views are cross-container views specific to Autonomous AI Database.
 They require `GRANT ALL` instead of `GRANT SELECT`.
 These views provide the real-time system metrics and wait class data that the standard `V$` equivalents may not populate on Autonomous AI Database.

 ## Task 2: Enable the Schema for ORDS

 1. Connect as **PROM\_EXPORTER** (switch the user in your SQL client or log in directly as `prom_exporter`).

-    > **Important:** `ORDS.ENABLE_SCHEMA` must be run by the target schema itself, not by ADMIN.
+    **Important:** `ORDS.ENABLE_SCHEMA` must be run by the target schema itself, not by ADMIN.

 2. Run the following PL/SQL block: